bign8/bign8.github.io/index.md

 --------

-## CS Experience
+## Experience

 ### Software Engineer @ [Workiva](https://www.workiva.com/)
 July 2014 - Present

+- Advocated for developer efficiency and worked to accelerate other developers velocity
+- Planned and Executed cross-organization, multi-team technical efforts
-- Worked for 2 years on team of 10+ developers
+- Worked for 4 years on team of 10+ developers
-- Technical lead on several initiatives
+- Technical lead on several successful initiatives
 - Developed on the full stack with emphasis in server processes + algorithms
 - Tech: Python, Go, Flex, PDF and NATS